 A group of researchers at the National Institute for Occupational Safety and Health tested N95 masks before and after dipping them in rubbing alcohol.
 After drying overnight, the masks captured 37% less particulate on average.

 To be fair, this test exaggerates the harm.
-That’s because the test above was for particle sizes that are the most likely to be affected by alcohol treatment.
+That’s because the researchers reported results for particle sizes most likely to “suffer” from alcohol treatment.
 Many masks capture particles in the range around 0.3 microns using fibers with static charge.
 Dipping in alcohol removes this charge.

 However, when the researchers looked at even smaller particles, they found out alcohol sterilization did much less harm.